Can I use life insurance to help me save for retirement?

 So, should I use my life insurance policy to help with retirement?

-If you're close to retirement and already have a life insurance policy that has built good cash value, you may want to use that cash to help pay for your retirement.
-But you might want to balance your need for that retirement money against your need to protect loved ones financially after your death, since in some cases using your cash value for retirement will reduce or eliminate the death benefit they receive.
+If you're close to retirement and already have a life insurance policy that has built good cash value, you may want to consider using that cash to help pay for your retirement.
+But you might want to balance your need for that retirement money against your need to help protect loved ones after your death, since in some cases using your cash value for retirement will reduce or eliminate the death benefit they receive.
 If possible, have other retirement savings in addition to your life insurance cash value.
 Don’t count on it to provide all the money you need.

 If you’re young, life insurance that builds cash value may prove valuable in the years to come.
 But if you have lots of years of work ahead of you, there may be better ways to build retirement savings.
 For example, you might want to look into a tax-deferred program such as a 401(k) that is specifically designed for long-term retirement savings.
 Life insurance is still important—just not as your main retirement savings tool.